 Today, we're discussing an exciting and extremely effective new treatment option for prostate cancer: high-intensity focused ultrasound (HIFU).

-Q: What is high-intensity focused ultrasound?
+What is high-intensity focused ultrasound (HIFU) for prostate cancer?

 GBU: High-intensity focused ultrasound, or HIFU, is a minimally invasive way of delivering tissue ablation.
 HIFU uses ultrasound energy focused at a very high level to destroy tissue.
 And it's extremely precise.
 Because of HIFU's precision, this treatment spares patients' erectile and continence mechanisms—mechanisms that are often affected during other treatment modalities.
 HIFU was first used in the treatment for prostate cancer in Europe in 1993.
 In October 2015, the FDA approved it as a treatment option in the US.

-Q: Can you tell us a little more about HIFU’s history?
+Can you tell us a little more about HIFU's history?

 GBU: The theory behind using energy goes back to shockwave lithotripsy for kidney stones.
 Scientists and physicians saw how focusing energy could break up kidney stones and wondered if it might be possible to use a different form of energy to destroy tissue, specifically cancer cells.
 Ultrasound was chosen because ultrasound can be delivered non-invasively and because you can image at the same time, meaning we can actually see the tissue that we're destroying as we're destroying it.

-Q: Who’s a good candidate for HIFU?
+Who's a good candidate for HIFU?

 GBU: Almost anybody is a good candidate.
 All prostate cancer can be treated with HIFU, although advanced cancers may require additional modalities or therapies.
 But no one is excluded except for the very few patients who have severe latex allergies or they have severe rectal wall thickening.
 But otherwise, everybody is a candidate.